uzh/signal-collect/README.md

 How to Compile the Project
 --------------------------
-Ensure JDK 7 is used for the compilation, verify using "java -version" on the command line.
+Ensure Java 7 is used for the compilation, verify using "java -version" on the command line.

 Install SBT: http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html